kampffrosch94/froql/README.md

 or

-`cargo add cargo add --git https://github.com/kampffrosch94/froql froql` for latest master.
+`cargo add --git https://github.com/kampffrosch94/froql froql` for latest master.

 ## Plans for 1.0